 Friends, learning to respond instead of reacting is difficult for many of us.
 It can be challenging to respond appropriately in the midst of critical moments.
 I’m confident we’ll only get better at it once we spend time with the Lord in prayer and the study of His Word.

-Before we close today, I want to invite to join me on the blog for the next few weeks while I continue to share on this topic.
+Before we close today, I want to invite you to join me on the blog for the next few weeks while I continue to share on this topic.
 We will be discussing the women in Scripture who chose responsiveness instead of reactiveness and what we can learn from their lives.
 I hope you’ll join me and share your comments and thoughts as well.

 May we each grow in this area of responsiveness and reflect the character of God- All for His glory and our good!